kcjengr/qtpyvcp/docs/source/install/build_debs.rst

 =====================

-In this example we are gona show how to build debian packages for qtpyvcp, it uses poetry to configure the build and installation and debian config files
+In this example we are going show how to build debian packages for qtpyvcp, it uses poetry to configure the build and installation and debian config files